joshuanianji/treehouse-bot/README.md

 ## Prerequisites

-Make sure you have the following instsalled on your system:
+Make sure you have the following installed on your system:

 - [Docker](https://www.docker.com/community-edition)
 - [Docker Compose](https://docs.docker.com/compose/install/)